 - With 48 hours notice, campers receive a full refund, less a $25.00 administration fee.

 - With 24 hours notice, campers receive a refund, minus the first nights camping fee and a $25.00 administration fee.

 - With 24-hours or less notice, all fees are forfeited

 - If guests do not cancel a reservation or do not show up, all fees are forfeited.

-- Sites will not be held as a late arrival for more than one night, but will be cancelled as a no-show with all fees forfeited.
+- Sites will not be held as a late arrival for more than one night but will be canceled as a no-show with all fees forfeited.

 - One vehicle is allowed on each campsite.
 Requests for additional vehicles at a site will be reviewed by the Campground Office and approved at their discretion.

 - Tenting is allowed in designated areas only.